marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 The libffi library haven't been ported to 64-bit HP-UXand doesn't build.

-Refer to binaries.htmlbinaries for information about obtaining precompiled GCC binaries for HP-UX.
+Refer to `binaries page <https://gcc.gnu.org/install/binaries.html>`_ for information about obtaining precompiled GCC binaries for HP-UX.
 Precompiled binaries must be obtained to build the Ada language as it cannot be bootstrapped using C.  Ada is only available for the 32-bit PA-RISC runtime.